omermujtaba18/aws-certified-cloud-practitioner-logs/log.md

 ### Day 3: May 8, 2020

 **Today's Progress**: Learned about AWS Pricing and support, attempted the AWS practice test and scored 85%, Started [Cloud Practitioner](https://www.linkedin.com/learning/paths/prepare-for-the-aws-certified-cloud-practitioner-exam) path on LinkedIn Learning.

+### Day 4: May 9, 2020

+**Today's Progress**: Learned about LightSale, Snowball and Storage gateway.
+Revised security, compute and storage services.